This training chapter provides an introduction into the components and functionality of the user interface of Mapp Intelligence.

 To edit the Time series, click on Edit configuration.

-Generally, at maximum 15 columns can be shown in Mapp Intelligence.
-A configuration which exceeds this limit (i.e., 5 elements of a dimension and 4 metrics = 20 columns) is not possible.
+Generally, a maximum of 15 columns can be shown in Mapp Intelligence.
+A configuration that exceeds this limit (i.e., 5 elements of a dimension and 4 metrics = 20 columns) is impossible.

 Comparison is one of the most important functions as it shows varying trends of different metrics and formulas.